riosjg/Currency-Exhange-PPI/README.md

 # Currency Exchange PPI

-This application was built using Vite, following the requeriments by the technical challenge of PPI.
+This application was built using React, Typescript, styled-components, yup and Vite, following the requeriments by the technical challenge of PPI.

 ## Features